In This Article

 As mentioned above, you must have visibility into all user behavior, such as when and how employees access, edit, copy, delete and share sensitive data.
 You will need visibility and control over how employees request access to sensitive data, when and how they connect to the network, whether they are bypassing any security controls, and so on.
 To gain this visibility, organizations must leverage the right tools.
 They will need a real-time auditing solution that uses machine learning techniques to establish typical usage patterns for each user.
 When a user deviates too far from their typical role, an alert will be sent to the administrator, who will launch an investigation.
 Most sophisticated real-time auditing solutions are also able to detect and manage inactive user accounts, and some are able to detect and respond to events that match a pre-defined threshold condition.
 Read more about insider threat detection and prevention.

-If you’d like to see how the Lepide Data Security Platform can help with behavior-based threat detection, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help with behavior-based threat detection, schedule a demo with one of our engineers.

 Philip Robinson